homezhan/artoolkit-docs/5_iOS/ios_movie_textures.md

 #Movie Textures on iOS
-ARToolKit natively supports realtime playback of movie files (including audio) in the augmented environment on iOS.
+ARToolKit natively supports real-time playback of movie files (including audio) in the augmented environment on iOS.
 Video can be manipulated in the scene, including being attached to a marker.

 A fully functional example named "ARAppMovie" is provided with ARToolKit for iOS.